Yashas10Gowda/AutoPlayChromeDino/README.md

 If you're online and you still want to test this out, try searching for ` chrome://dino ` in the URL Input.

-This shall easily hit 2000 score mark, but it still has lot of room for improvement.
+This shall easily hit 2000 score mark, but it still has got a lot of room for improvement.

 ### Accessing Chrome Console :-